MySQL stores accounts in the

 MySQL user names can be up to 16 characters long.
-Operating system user names, because they are completely unrelated to MySQL user names, may be of a different maximum length.
+Operating system user names may be of a different maximum length.
 For example, Unix user names typically are limited to eight characters.

 The limit on MySQL user name length is hard-coded in the